alces-software/flight-appliance-docs/docs/source/jobschedulers/jobschedulers.rst

 Interactive and batch jobs
 --------------------------

-Users typically interact with compute clusters by running either **interactive** or **batch** (or non-interactive) jobs.
+Users typically interact with compute clusters by running either **interactive** or **batch** (or **non-interactive**) jobs.

   - An interactive job is one that the user directly controls, either via a graphical interface or by typing at the command-prompt.
   - A batch job is run by writing a list of instructions that are passed to compute nodes to run at some point in the future.

 Both methods of running jobs can be equally as efficient, particularly on a personal, ephemeral cluster.
-Both classes of job can be of any type - it's possible to run interactive parallel jobs and batch multi-threaded jobs across your cluster.
+Both classes of job can be of any type - for example, it's possible to run interactive parallel jobs and batch multi-threaded jobs across your cluster.
 The choice of which class of job-type you want to use will depend on the application you're running, and which method is more convenient for you to use.

 Why use a job-scheduler on a personal cluster?
 ----------------------------------------------

 Good question.
 On shared multi-user clusters, a job-scheduler is often used as a control mechanism to make sure that users don't unfairly monopolise the valuable compute resources.
 In extreme cases, the scheduler may be wielded by system administrators to force "good behaviour" in a shared environment, and can feel like an imposition to cluster users.

-With a personal cluster, you have the ability to directly control the resources available in your cluster - you don't need a job-scheduler to limit your usage.
+With your own personal cluster, you have the ability to directly control the resources available for your job - you don't need a job-scheduler to limit your usage.

-However - there are a number of reasons why your own job-scheduler can be a useful tool in your cluster:
+However - there are a number of reasons why your own job-scheduler can still be a useful tool in your cluster:

  1. It can help you organise multi-stage work flows, with batch jobs launching subsequent jobs in a defined process.
  2. It can automate launching of MPI jobs, finding available nodes to run applications on.
  3. It can help prevent accidentally over-allocating CPUs or memory, which could lead to nodes failing.
- 4. It can help bring discipline to the environment, providing a convenient method to replicate the running of jobs in different environments.
+ 4. It can help bring discipline to the environment, providing a consistent method to replicate the running of jobs in different environments.
+ 5. Jobs queued in the scheduler can be used to trigger scaling-up the size of your cluster, with compute nodes released from the cluster when there are no jobs to run, saving you money.

 Your Alces Flight Compute cluster comes with a job-scheduler pre-installed, ready for you to start using.
-The scheduler uses very few resources when idle, so you can choose to use it if it's useful, or run jobs manually across your cluster if you prefer.
+The scheduler uses very few resources when idle, so you can choose to use it if you find it useful, or run jobs manually across your cluster if you prefer.

 Cluster job scheduler support